 What Health Risks Do Aviation Mechanics Face?

 With an average of 102,465 flights occurring every day, the maintenance of the aircraft responsible for getting us from Point A to Point B is extremely important.
 Although we rarely interact with them as passengers, we owe the safety and timeliness of our flights to the approximately 131,500 aircraft mechanics and service technicians currently employed in the United States.
+We also have more than five times more heliports than any other country in the world.

 It can be hard to truly understand just what it is they do beyond “fixing” the plane when a problem arises; when we’re seated on a Boeing 737 headed to Europe, we care more about arriving on time than the nuts and bolts of the actual work the aircraft mechanic is performing.
 Let’s take a look at some of the hazards of this crucial job.